Complete One-Loop Corrections to $e^+ e^-\rightarrow{\tilde{\chi}}_1^0 {\tilde{\chi}}_1^0 h^0$ for Different Scenarios: Radiative Corrections

-The radiative corrections to the neutralino pair production with light neutral Higgs boson can be classified as the following generic structure of one-loop Feynman diagrams: The virtual vertex corrections Fig.~\ref{fig:2}, the box graph contributions to the propagators.
-Fig.~\ref{fig:3}, and the self-energy contributions Fig.~\ref{fig:4}.
-For the virtual particles inside loops, the complete supersymmetric spectrum is used.
-Self-energy and vertex diagrams contain IR and UV divergences.
-Box diagrams are ultraviolet finite, but have infrared singularities.
-The IR poles in the virtual corrections are eventually canceled by analogous singularities in the real corrections to the tree-level cross section.
-The UV divergences are renormalized by introducing a suitable set of counterterms for the renormalization of the coupling constants and the renormalization of the external wave functions.

-As a calculational frame, the on-shell renormalization scheme has been chosen such that all particle masses are defined as pole masses, i.e., on-shell quantities.
-Thus, the cross sections are directly related to the physical masses of the external particles and the other particles entering the loops.
-The theoretical basis of the calculation is outlined in the following subsections, where the presentation is based on refs.\cite{r21,r22}.
+One-loop Feynman diagrams can be classified as the following generic structure: The virtual vertex corrections Fig.~\ref{fig:2}, the box graph contributions to the propagators Fig.~\ref{fig:3}, and the self-energy contributions Fig.~\ref{fig:4}.
+The complete supersymmetric spectrum is used for the virtual particles inside loops.
+The evaluation of one-loop diagrams usually leads to two types of divergences: \begin{itemize} \item UV divergences, which are associated with singularities occurring at large loop momenta, \item IR divergences, which are generated, if one of the propagators in the loop vanishes. \end{itemize} To isolate the UV divergences, the regularization by dimensional reduction scheme (DR) is used to preserve SUSY.
+In this scheme only the momenta are treated as \textit{D}-dimensional, while the fields and the Dirac algebra are kept 4-dimensional.
+To get rid of the UV divergences and absorb them, they should be renormalized by introducing a suitable set of counterterms for the renormalization of the coupling constants and the renormalization of the external wave functions.
+In this paper on-shell renormalization scheme is used in which all particle masses are defined as pole masses, such that the cross sections are directly related to the physical masses of the external particles and the other particles entering the loops \cite{r14,r15}.
+The complete cross section at the one-loop level can be written as follows:

-In this work, the complete set of Feynman graphs is calculated with help of the packages FeynArts-3.6, FormCalc-7.1, and LoopTools-2.7.
-We have implemented our renormalization procedure into these packages.
-The virtual correction suffers from both ultraviolet (UV) and infrared (IR) singularities.
-For a proper treatment of the appearing UV divergencies, counter terms are introduced in the on-shell renormalization scheme where all particle masses are defined as pole masses, i.e., on-shell quantities.
-To preserve supersymmetry, the used regularization scheme is dimensional reduction (DR).
-The loop graphs with virtual photon exchange also introduce IR singularities.
-Therefore, real photon emission has to be included to obtain a finite result.